graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 ```

 When a field is marked `@external`, the composition process understands that the
-field belongs to another source schema.
-The current source schema references it
+field is provided by another source schema.
+The current source schema references
-only for entity identification (via `@key`) or for providing a field through
+it only for entity identification (via `@key`) or for providing a field through
 `@provides`.
-If no such usage exists, the presence of an @external field would
+If no such usage exists, the presence of an `@external` field
-produce a composition error.
+produces a composition error.

 ### @override